Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-We emphasize that most of the current work in DTRs deals with finite-horizon problems, and \textit{offline learning} procedures that assume access to a collection of observed trajectories.
-Only recently, the indefinite-horizon setting, particularly suitable for chronic diseases where the number of stages can be arbitrarily large, has been addressed in the DTR literature, although it remains relatively understudied.
-We note that in this work, we use the term ``indefinite'', as opposed to ``infinite'', to account for the finite life expectancy of an individual.
+In what follows, we review existing RL techniques for developing DTRs focusing on the indirect methods, while an up-to-date review including direct methods can be found in~\citep{deliu_dynamic_2022}.
+We cover both finite- and indefinite-horizon settings.
+We emphasize that most of the current work in DTRs deals with finite-horizon problems and \textit{offline learning} procedures that assume access to a collection of observed trajectories.
+This opposes to the JITAIs tradition–originated with the practical need to deliver AIs in real time–which uses an \textit{online learning} approach for performing data collection and policy optimization simultaneously.
+Such procedures can be deployed indefinitely, conditional on practical limitations.
+In DTRs, the indefinite-horizon setting, particularly suitable for chronic diseases where the number of stages can be arbitrarily large, has been addressed only recently.
+Nevertheless, it remains relatively understudied.